nitlang/nitutorial/02_value.md

 # Values and Types

-Nit is a full Object-Oriented, it means that any value manipulated is an object (even primitive value like integers).
-Nit is also Class-Oriented, it means that any object is the instance of a class.
+Nit is a full Object-Oriented.
+It means that any value manipulated is an object (even primitive value like integers).

+Nit is also Class-Oriented.
+It means that any object is the instance of a class.

 Nit is also fully statically typed.
 It means that any expression, local variable, parameter, returns value and attributes of instance has a static type that documents and controls what kind of values are expected.